oat-sa/taohub-user-guide/User Guide 3.2/Advanced Features/user-management.md

 **Test Author:** A Test Author can create, edit or delete tests.

-**Test Taker:** The Test-Taker can take tests.
-(This role is normally assigned by the Test-Taker Manager).
+**Test Taker:** The Test-taker can take tests.
+(This role is normally assigned by the Test-taker Manager).

 Select the users who will be assigned to this role by clicking on the *Assign users* button in the *[Action Bar](../appendix/glossary.md#action-bar)*.
 A list of TAO users will appear.
 Select the checkboxes of the users to whom you wish to assign this role.
 When all the desired users are selected, click *Save*.